Duckierstone42/Vehicular-Object-Detection---ML4641P/README.md

 ### Implemented Method

 We currently have fine-tuned a small YOLO-v5 model on our dataset, with all the code present to do so in test.ipynb.
 We used Batch Gradient Descent over 20 epochs, using the Adam optimizer with a learning rate of .0001.
-When we were pre-processing data, we performed data augmentation via color jittering and guassian blurring, through pytorch transforms, then ensured each image was 640 by 640 as input into the neural network.
+When we were pre-processing data, we performed data augmentation via color jittering and gaussian blurring, through pytorch transforms, then ensured each image was 640 by 640 as input into the neural network.

 ## Results and Discussion